Skip to content

 Naming Conventions

-You may notice your account has a predefined naming convention applied to your definitions and/or reports.
+You may notice your account has a predefined naming convention applied to your labels and/or reports.
 As part of onboarding to Heap, we recommend establishing and enforcing a consistent naming convention to keep your data as organized as possible everywhere it is listed.

 For details, see the Establish Naming Conventions section of the Setting Up Heap guide.

-Auditing & Updating Definitions
+Auditing & updating labels

 When you click the Repair button, you are presented with a list of options to repair the event based on the current state of the event.